RightToPrivacy/MACcleaner/README.md

 Select Application and change it to "Application in terminal."

-Command for the launcher: "sudo maccleaner" (or ghostmac, whatever you name it; also make sure you change from "Application" to "Application in Terminal")
+Command for the launcher: "sudo maccleaner" (also make sure you change from "Application" to "Application in Terminal")

 Now just clicking the panel button will launch a terminal displaying status of MAC changes including seconds from last MAC change (in case